noahzeldin/dissertation/mt_music_analysis.md

   - duration

-  - # of meter changes
+  - number of meter changes

-  - rate of meter changes in seconds = duration / \# of meter changes
+  - rate of meter changes in seconds = duration / number of meter changes

   - rate of meter changes in bars

-  - # of tempo changes
+  - number of tempo changes

-  - rate of tempo changes in seconds = duration / \# of meter changes
+  - rate of tempo changes in seconds = duration / number of meter changes

   - rate of tempo changes in bars